 Discovered by German-Dutch chemist Johann Rudolf Glauber in 1625, Glauber's salt is the processed form of mineral mirabilite, a decahydrate sodium sulfate.
 The hygroscopic nature of sodium sulfate causes it to absorb water and moisture, forming Glauber's salt.
 It exists as a natural resource and is found in the bed of lakes such as in Saskatchewan.

 Glauber's salt is also a synonym for sodium sulfate anhydrous and is commonly used in the industries.
-Sodium sulfate anhydrous, also known as thenardite, has a formula of Na2SO4.
+Sodium sulfate anhydrous, also known as thenardite.
+Sodium sulphate anhydrous formula is Na2SO4.
 It has an appearance of white crystalline solid and is chemically very stable.
 It is unreactive toward most oxidizing or reducing agents at normal temperatures.
 In addition to that, it can be converted to sodium sulfide at high temperature by carbo-thermal reduction.

-In paper industries, sodium sulphate is use in the Kraft process of wood pulp.
-The wood chips loaded by sodium sulphate and being heated.
-This cause the sodium sulphate reduce into sodium sulfide that breaks the bond in cellulose of the wood, therefore the wood chips become soft and easily form into wood pulp.
+In paper industries, sodium sulphate is used in the Kraft process of wood pulp.
+The wood chips loaded with sodium sulphate and being heated.
+This causes the sodium sulphate reduces into sodium sulfide that breaks the bond in the cellulose of the wood, therefore the wood chips become soft and easily form into wood pulp.

 Another common use of sodium sulphate is in glass industries to prevent the formation of air bubbles in molten glass.
-Sodium sulphate also act as dryer for organic compound.
-It removes water from organic compound, although it remove slower than another drying agent such as magnesium sulphate, it is more efficient.
+Sodium sulphate also acts as a dryer for the organic compound.
+It removes water from an organic compound, although it removes slower than another drying agent such as magnesium sulphate, it is more efficient.